x9-testlab/x9incexc_language-selection/README.md

 - Cons related to this project:
 	- Dependency hell, especially involving "toolbox" code
 	- Correct runtime must be installed
-	- Guaranteed long-term bitrot
+	- All but guaranteed long-term bitrot
 - Contender?
 Absolutely not

+**Bottom line**

-**Bottom line**: The myriad runtime and library dependencies - and resulting real-world, long-term bitrot issues of Python, make it a non-starter for this project.
+The myriad runtime and library dependencies and toolbox management problems - and resulting real-world, long-term bitrot issues of Python - make it a non-starter for this particular project.
 Furthermore the lack of a single-file, dependency-free machine code executable is also a problem.
 While "compilers" exist for Python, they only bundle up the runtime, are incredibly complex to get working, and somehow still usually requires the Python runtime to be installed.

 ### Rust